AI-Research-BD/Keyword-MLP/README.md

 Refer to the [example config](sample_configs/base_config.yaml) to see how the config file looks like, and see the [config explanation](docs/config_file_explained.md) for a complete rundown of the various config parameters.

+## Weights & Biases

+You can optionally log your training runs with [wandb](https://wandb.ai/site).
+You may provide a path to a file containing your API key, or use the `WANDB_API_KEY` env variable, or simply provide it manually from a login prompt when you start your training.

 ## Inference

 You can use the pre-trained model (or a model you trained) for inference, using the two scripts: